Skip to content

 Minimized API of test helpers

 #1432, which had been released in v5.5.0-beta.7, increased the API in addon-test-support to help write tests for the ember-intl repo.
-We should consider the added code as private APIs, because they weren't mentioned in the documentation site and release notes as features.
+This API can be considered private, because it wasn't mentioned in the documentation site and release notes as a feature.

 By removing unnecessary code, we can reduce the package size and maintenance cost.